ortizjuan2/carnd/behavioral_cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Also, I alter each original image with a motion blur kernel and added to the data set, normal and flipped, this is an example of altered image.

+![alt text][image8]
+![alt text][image8]

+After the collection process, I had more o less 12.000 images and angles.
+I put them in a h5 dataset (training 80% and test 20%).
+The only preprocessing at this stage was to crop the image fro **160, 320, 3** to **120, 320, 3**, this to remove the sky and the front of the car.

+Each time I generate a train and test dataset, the images are randomly shuffled.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 40.
+If I run more that 40 epochs the car starts shaking on the simulator.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.